Iswenzz/AION-Database-Parser/README.md

 * Min Max amount
 * Groups

-The Drop Chance is Loosely based off of AION 1.0's drop chances, but you can add your own custom values if you want.
+The Drop Chance is loosely based off of AION 1.0's drop chances, but you can add your own custom values if you want.
 Min/max values as well as item groups can be fully customized by following the example I've provided in the text file attached to the release of this program.